sgsokol/influx/doc/manual.rst

 and so on.

 A user should examine carefully any warning/error message and start to fix the problems by the first one in the list (if there are many) and not by the easiest or the most obvious to resolve.
 After fixing the first problem, rerun ``influx_s`` to see if other problems are still here.
 Sometimes, a problem can induce several others.
-So, correcting the first problem could eliminate some others.
+So, fixing the first problem could eliminate some others.
 Repeat this process, till all the troubles are eliminated.

 Problematic cases
 -----------------